Pixelcubes/Pixelcubing/README.md

-Features: Slot Machine sort that I came up with whilst working on something fun. (might have already been done, not sure) Completely pointless and for fun only.
+Features: Slot Machine sort that I came up with whilst working on something fun (procrastinating).
+Completely pointless and for fun only.

 Takes in input as a list of size N